Gonabad: Population

 At the time of the 2006 National Census, the city's population was 34,563 in 9,789 households.
 The following census in 2011 counted 36,367 people in 10,389 households.
 The 2016 census measured the population of the city as 40,773 people in 12,037 households.

 Geography and climate

-The city of Gonabad is in the south of Khorasan Razavi province on the Brakuh plateau.
+The city of Gonabad is in the south of Razavi Khorasan province on the Barakuh plateau.
 The city is located on a flat plateau and is 24 km away from the Barakuh mountain range.
 The highest peak of Barakuh is called Tirmehi Mountain or Zibad Mountain.
 The city of Gonabad is located in an arid and semi-desert climate on the edge of the desert.
 This city has been facing a serious drought crisis in recent years.
-The city of Gonabad is located on the plain and plateau of Siah Kooh or Ghahestan mountain range.
-Ghahestan mountain range in Gonabad region is more known as Brakuh, Siah Kooh and Zibad mountain.
+Gonabad is located on the plain and plateau of Siah Kuh or Ghahestan mountain range.
+Ghahestan mountain range in Gonabad region is more known as Barakuh, Siah Kuh and Zibad mountain.